Maxi69K/kinetic-css-loader/README.md

 # kinetic-css-loader

-Project done using HTML, CSS and vanila JavaScript.
+Project done using HTML and CSS.

 ### `kinetic-css-loader` :point_right: [Live Demo](https://maxi69k.github.io/kinetic-css-loader) :point_left: just do a CTRL+click (to open :link: in a new tab)